archerporter/platformpose/README.md

 ## Author

 **L. Archer Porter**
-Researcher working at the intersection of digital humanities, dance studies, and social media studies.
+Researcher working at the intersection of digital humanities, performance studies, and digital vernacular archives.
+Porter is Visiting Professor of Digital Humanities in the Bass School of Arts, Humanities, and Technology at University of Texas at Dallas.

 ---